implico/frontend-starter/README.md

 1. Open Chrome Dev Tools.

-2. Click the Sources tab, right click on the dir structure on the left and choose Add folder to workspace.
-Choose the `app/src` folder and confirm permission (alternatively just drag & drop the `src` folder to the console).
+2. Click the Sources tab and drag & drop the `src` folder to the console (alternatively right click on the dir structure on the left and choose "Add folder to workspace").
+Confirm permission.

-3. In the dir structure, right click on any JavaScript file in the `js/` directory **under the added to workspace `src` directory** (at the bottom), e.g. `src/js/app.js`, choose "Map to network resource" and then the actual `[domain]/js/[filename]`, e.g. `localhost/js/app.js` in the select box that appeared.

-4. That's not all.
-Go to the console settings (click the 3 dots in the upper right corner and then "Settings"), choose "Workspace" on the left and then edit mappings for your added directory:
+3. Go to the console settings (click the 3 dots in the upper right corner and then "Settings"), choose "Workspace" on the left and add a mapping for this folder:
-	* left field (URL prefix): change to `http://[domain]/src` (add the `src/` to the url), e.g. `http://localhost/src/`
+  * left field (URL prefix): set to `http://[domain]/src`, e.g. `http://localhost/src/`
-	* right field (folder path): ensure that is set to `/`
+  * right field (folder path): set to `/`

 Your app JS and SASS files are now mapped.
+Refresh the browser and you're done!

-For Bower files, follow the same instructions for the `bower_components` dir.
-In point 3 you will have to choose a vendor file that your application really uses.
+If you want to have mapping for Bower files, follow the same instructions for the `bower_components` dir.
 In the last point set the URL prefix to `http://[domain]/bower_components`, e.g. `http://localhost/bower_components`.

-Refresh the browser and you're done!

 <br />